ViniciusAPortela/dyn-wiki/docs/en/wiki.md

 ### File Structure<a id='file_structure'/>
 First of all, the **File Structure**, there are basic 3 important things to understand:

 **1** - Each article has it's unique ID
-The unique ID is used ( *obviously* ) to identificate a article, the ID is a number from **1 to the infinite**, in practice, this number will be gived to you, so don't worry about it.
+The unique ID is used ( *obviously* ) to identificate a article, the ID is a number from **1 to the infinite**.
+In practice, this number will be gived to you, so don't worry about it.

 **2** - Articles are separated in versions
 This exists to prevent outdated articles or making duplicated articles saying the same thing but updating just a small thing.
 The versioning also exists to people who uses outdated versions *( for example, of a program )* still having acess to the old article.